b-lukaszuk/java_book1_zadanka/ch8/README.md

 When an Incubator object is created, the temperature is initially set to 5°.

 The increaseTemp method increases the temperature by 1, and the decreaseTemp method decreases the temperature by 1.
-However, the temperature must never be allowed to rise above a maximum value of 10 nor fall below a minimum value of −10.
-If an attempt is made to increase or decrease the temperature so it falls outside this range, then an alarm must be raised; the methods in this case should not increase or decrease the temperature but should return a value of false, indicating that the alarm should be raised.
-If the temperature is changed successfully, however, a value of true is returned.
+However, the temperature must never be allowed to rise above a maximum value of 10 nor fall below a minimum value of −10. [...] (if successful incr/decr of temp return true, else false, BL)

 ## Task 5a